Offgassing – VOC’s versus Toxic Nerve Gases:

 − But our BabeSafe® covers do indeed provide a barrier against off-gassing.

-- Since SIDS only occurs in infants, BabeSafe of New Zealand only makes, and we only sell, infant-sized mattress covers to prevent SIDS.
+- Since SIDS only occurs in infants, BabeSafe of New Zealand only makes infant-sized mattress covers to prevent SIDS.